 Vasconcelos’s work has been featured in many books.
-Recent highlights include Sculpture Now by Anna Moszynska (Thames & Hudson, 2013), The Naked Nude by Frances Borzello (Thames & Hudson, 2012), Arte Portuguesa: História Essencial by Paulo Pereira (Temas e Debates and Círculo de Leitores, 2011), Sete Dias no Mundo da Arte by Sarah Thornton (Arcádia, 2010), Tactile: High Touch Visuals, edited by Sven Ehmann, Matthias Huebner, and Robert Klanten (Gestalten, 2009), and Regard sur la sculpture contemporaine by Gérard Xuriguera (FVW, 2008).
+Recent highlights include Joana Vasconcelos: Material World (Thames & Hudson, 2015); Nature Morte by Michael Petry (Thames & Hudson, 2013); Sculpture Now by Anna Moszynska (Thames & Hudson, 2013); The Naked Nude by Frances Borzello (Thames & Hudson, 2012); Arte Portuguesa: História Essencial by Paulo Pereira (Temas e Debates and Círculo de Leitores, 2011), 2010); Tactile: High Touch Visuals, edited by Sven Ehmann, Matthias Huebner, and Robert Klanten (Gestalten, 2009); and Regard sur la sculpture contemporaine by Gérard Xuriguera (FVW, 2008).

-Vasconcelos’s work has been featured in the journals Architectural Digest (Madrid, Milan), Art Actuel (Stains, France), Art+Auction (New York), Artforum (New York), Art Press (Paris), Beaux Arts (Issy-les-Moulineaux, France), Contemporary (London), Flash Art (Milan), Tema Celeste (Milan), and The Art Newspaper (London).
-Her work has also been featured in various newspapers and magazines, including El Mundo (Madrid), El País (Madrid), Financial Times (London), International Herald Tribune (Paris), L’Express (Paris), Le Figaro (Paris), Le Monde (Paris), Libération (Paris), The Daily Telegraph (London), The Guardian (London), The Independent (London), and The New York Times (New York).
+Vasconcelos’s work has been featured in the journals Architectural Digest (Madrid, Milan); Art Actuel (Stains, France); Art+Auction (New York), Artforum (New York); Art Press (Paris); Beaux Arts (Issy-les-Moulineaux, France); Contemporary (London); Flash Art (Milan); Tema Celeste (Milan); and The Art Newspaper (London).
+Her work has also been featured in various newspapers, including El Mundo (Madrid); El País (Madrid); Financial Times (London); International Herald Tribune (Paris); L’Express (Paris); Le Figaro (Paris), Le Monde (Paris); Libération (Paris); The Daily Telegraph (London); The Guardian (London); The Independent (London); and The New York Times (New York).

 The nature of Joana Vasconcelos’ creative process is based on the appropriation, decontextualisation and subversion of pre-existent objects and everyday realities.
 Sculptures and installations, which are revealing of an acute sense of scale and mastery of colour, as well as the recourse to performances and video or photographic records, all combine in the materialization of concepts which challenge the pre-arranged routines of the quotidian.
 Starting out from ingenious operations of displacement, a reminiscence of the ready-made and the grammars of Nouveau Réalisme and pop, the artist offers us a complicit vision, but one which is at the same time critical of contemporary society and the several features which serve the enunciations of collective identity, especially those that concern the status of women, class distinction or national identity.
 From this process there derives a speech which is attentive to contemporary idiosyncrasies, where the dichotomies of hand-crafted/industrial, private/public, tradition/modernity and popular culture/erudite culture are imbued with affinities that are apt to renovate the usual fluxes of signification which are characteristic of contemporaneity.